 11 Reasons Why You Need To Quit Video Games

-I quit because I felt like a loser looking at how much time I spent playing Skyrim, Oblivion and Team Fortress 2.
+I quit because I felt like a fool looking at how much time I spent playing Skyrim, Oblivion and Team Fortress 2.
 I just quit.
 I spent over 1000 hours playing games on Steam.
 It’s enough for a lifetime.

 It’s a weird thing to be immensely disappointed in yourself.
 But feel the shame and put an end to it.